The Gastric Microbiome Is Perturbed in Advanced Gastric Adenocarcinoma Identified Through Shotgun Metagenomics

 Curator: Rimsha Azhar

-Source: Figure 2B
+Source: Figure 2A and Figure 2B

-Abundance in Group 1: decreased abundance in gastric adenocarcinoma (GC)
+Abundance in Group 1: decreased abundance in Gastric adenocarcinoma (GC)

 NCBI Quality ControlLinks